RavidEliyahu/SOLID-Examples/SOLID/OCP/README.md

 ## Example
 In the incorrect implementation, the `PaymentProcessor` class processes a payment based on a string input that specifies the payment type.
 This means that if you want to add a new payment method, you need to modify the `ProcessPayment()` method to include a new `if` statement for that method.
 This violates the open-closed principle, as you are required to modify the existing code in order to add new functionality.

-In the corrected implementation, the `PaymentProcessor` class processes a payment using the `IPaymentMethod` interface.
-This allows you to add new payment methods by creating a new class that implements the `IPaymentMethod` interface, without modifying the `PaymentProcessor` class.
-You can then use dependency injection to pass an instance of the desired payment method to the `PaymentProcessor` class, as in the following example:

 ```c#
 IPaymentMethod creditCard = new CreditCardPayment();
 PaymentProcessor processor = new PaymentProcessor(creditCard);